Q: When can I apply for the SFIC Scholarship?

 Q: What is needed with my application?

-Please fill out the appropriate section on the on-line application explaining any change in employment or compensation status.
-You should also submit any documentation that supports your letter.
+- Please fill out the appropriate section on the on-line application explaining any change in employment or compensation status.
+You must submit documentation that supports your letter.

-Please submit a letter detailing your total household income for the period of January 1, 2017 to December 31, 2017.
-You should include any documentation that supports your household income.
-You must also submit documentation that the applicant is the legal guardian of the students you are requesting aid for.
+- A: Please submit a letter detailing your total household income for the period of January 1, 2018 to December 31, 2018.
+You must include documentation that supports your household income (4 paystubs, letter from your employer on company letterhead, 2018 W2, etc).
+You must also submit documentation that the applicant is the legal guardian of the students you are requesting aid for and household size.
+WE CANNOT MAKE AN AWARD DECISION BASED ON ANY PREVIOUS TAX YEAR RETURN (i.e. 2017 and before)!

 Q: Who is eligible to apply for the SFIC scholarship?

-Parents/Guardians of students in grades K-12 from low income families currently or planning to enroll in a Catholic school located in the Archdiocese of Newark within Bergen, Essex, Hudson, and Union counties are eligible to apply.
-For a complete list of schools, please visit www.catholicschoolsnj.org.
+- Parents/Guardians of students in grades K-12 from low income families currently or planning to enroll in a Catholic school located in the Archdiocese of Newark within Bergen, Essex, Hudson, and Union counties are eligible to apply.
+For a complete list of schools, please visit catholicschoolsnj.org.

 Q: Once my on-line application is submitted, can I call the SFIC office to inquire about the status of my application?

-No. All applications submitted will remain under review until final determinations are made.
+- No. All applications submitted will remain under review until final determinations are made.
 SFIC will not provide any other information before a finalized award decision has been announced.
-All correspondence regarding your application will be emailed to you before the end of June, 2018.
+If your application is still considered incomplete you will continue to get emails advising you what is missing.
+You can email our office at firstname.lastname@example.org regarding questions about missing documents.
+All correspondence regarding your application decision will be emailed to you before the end of June 2019.

 Q: Will you notify me if my on-line application is incomplete or missing information?